 D.A.Calf is a sound and installation artist, musician, composer and producer based in Melbourne, Australia.
 He is the founder of The Institute Studio and co-founder of The Guerrilla Museum, an immersive theatre/live art company.

 His latest immersive installation Last Words in a Hearse debuted simultaneously in three working hearses at Dark Mofo 2016, while sound suite Hurtz debuted in a live electrical substation for Melbourne Music Week 2014.
 His debut live art piece, Funeral, presented by The Guerrilla Museum, premiered in 2014 and has since appeared at Dark MOFO 2015, Melbourne Festival 2016 and Brisbane Festival 2015.
-His installation work deals with death and archival and cartographic material.
+His installation work deals with death as well as archival and cartographic material.

 In 2014 he released the first in a series of geographical sound suites 1: Sltrmr / Dieppe 1 / Dieppe 2 recorded in Europe.